Heather and Ibstock railway station

-Heather and Ibstock railway station is a disused railway station on the former Ashby and Nuneaton Joint Railway.
-It served the village of Heather and town of Ibstock.
+Heather and Ibstock railway station was a railway station on the Ashby and Nuneaton Joint Railway.
+It once served both the village of Heather and the town of Ibstock.
 It was originally named Heather, but with the industrial expansion of nearby Ibstock the request to have it renamed to include that town was accepted in 1894.
-It closed to passengers in 1931 but closed to parcel traffic in 1951.
-Goods continued to pass through until 1954 when the line was closed from Hugglescote to Shackerstone.
+It closed to passengers in 1931 and 20 years later to closed to parcel traffic in 1951, Goods continued to pass through until 1954 when the line from Hugglescote to Shackerstone closed.
 The site has since been demolished and is now part of a housing estate which now occupies the entire former station site.